Ckrenzer/Skill-Showcase/README.md

 # Skill-Showcase
-Provides code samples for different coding applications and frameworks.
+Provides code samples for different languages and frameworks.
 My aim is to give you a big picture idea of 'what I know.'